“Who is John Galt?”

 I’ve got a used book, a paperback edition, for US$ 3.5 from D’s bookstore in town early this month.
 Of 1088 pages, I still have more than 500 pages to go, but I can’t wait to post a note of it now.

 Ayn Rand’s masterpiece.
 It integrates the basic elements of an entire philosophy into a highly complex, yet dramatically compelling plot—set in a near-future U.S.A. whose economy is collapsing as a result of the mysterious disappearance of leading innovators and industrialists.
-The theme is: “the role of the mind in man’s existence—and, as corollary, the demonstration of a new moral philosophy: the morality of rational self-interest.”
+The theme is: “the role of the mind in man’s existence—and, as a corollary, the demonstration of a new moral philosophy: the morality of rational self-interest.”

 In her book, in a democratic country like the United States, its government, the media, the public, and many prominent people rumbles around two people; Dagny Taggart, railroad executive, and Hank Rearden, the inventor of Rearden Metal, who have to carry the weight of the world.
 The way that the majority are against them is not that they’re too poor in managing their business, but that they’re so incredibly amazing.